swiss-territorial-data-lab/regbl-poc/src/regbl-segmentation/README.md

 <p align="center">
 <img src="../../doc/image/map-basel-2005.jpg?raw=true" width="256">
+&nbsp;
 <img src="../../doc/image/map-basel-2005-crop.jpg?raw=true" width="256">
 <br />
 <i>Exemple of considered map : Basel in 2005 and closer view - Swisstopo, 1:25'000 national maps</i>
 </p>

-The first step consists in image equalization to compensate any biais in their digitization process.
+The first step consists in image equalization to compensate any bias in their digitization process.
 This step is optional and has to be specified through a flag to take place.
 The _exposure_ of the maps are then standardized in such a way.

 The next steps consists in black pixel extraction.
 Each pixel of the input map is tested to determine whether or not it can be considered as black using specific threshold.
 As the building are drawn in black, extracting blacks pixel is a first way of separating the buildings from the rest of the symbology.
 The following result is obtained :

 <p align="center">
 <img src="../../doc/image/map-basel-2005-black.jpg?raw=true" width="256">
+&nbsp;
 <img src="../../doc/image/map-basel-2005-crop-black.jpg?raw=true" width="256">
 <br />
 <i>Results of the black extraction process</i>